MPSlib: Using masks

 #O = mps.mpslib(method='mps_genesim',

-# n_real = 1, verbose_level=-1)
+# n_real=1, verbose_level=-1)

-# make sure no unwanted hard/soft data files are being used
+# Make sure no unwanted hard/soft data files are being used

 O.delete_local_files()